Jiryeah/Just-Tech-News/README.md

 ## Usage

-Created as the in-class project at UTSA to teach Object Relational Mapping with Sequelize and proper 'User' model concepts.
+Created as the in-class project at UTSA to teach ORM (Object Relational Mapping) with Sequelize, proper 'User' model concepts, and the MVC (Model, View, Controller) development structure.

 ## Contributing